U.S. Route 27 in Tennessee: History

-The entire route has been widened to a four-lane highway all the way to the split with SR 61.
+The entire route has been widened to a four-lane highway all the way to the second junction with SR 328 near Oakdale.

 Beginning in February 1999, the Olgiati Bridge was widened from four to six lanes.
 This was accomplished by attaching steel beams to the top of the posts over the river.
 Also in this project, a ramp was added from the bridge on the north side to Manufacturer's Road, replacing a cloverleaf loop ramp which diverged past the ramp.
 The project, after many delays, was completed in February 2003.

 Beginning in the middle of 2012, the Tennessee Department of Transportation (TDOT) began rebuilding US 27 from the Olgiati Bridge to the interchange with US 127.
 The project involved the replacement of old bridges, widening from two lanes each way to three to four lanes each way, and construction of several retaining walls.
 Preparations for this project had begun in December 2011.
 The project was completed in early 2015, months ahead of schedule.